Wilderness Resort & Campground address:

 Magic Kingdom - take an internal bus to the marina and take the Magic Kingdom boat

-Epcot - take an external bus to the TTC and take the Epcot monorail
+Epcot - take an internal bus to the Outpost bus depot, and take the bus to Epcot.

-Disney Hollywood Studios - take an external bus to the TTC and take the Disney Hollywood Studios bus
+Disney Hollywood Studios - take an internal bus to the Outpost bus depot, and take the bus to Disney's Hollywood Studios.

-Disney's Animal Kingdom/Disney's Blizzard Beach Water Park - take an internal bus to the Settlement Depot and take the Disney's Animal Kingdom/Disney's Blizzard Beach bus
+Disney's Animal Kingdom/Disney's Blizzard Beach Water Park - take an internal bus to the Outpost bus depot and take the Disney's Animal Kingdom/Disney's Blizzard Beach bus.